Almighty-Finger/CFV_Pack_Sim/README.md

 REMINDER: Because this website does not have cloud save...please use the save function(top right) to save your collection

-also with how GitHub work please fully refresh the site everytime there is an update (ctrl + R)
+also with how GitHub work please fully refresh the site everytime there is an update (ctrl + shift + r)

 hope you guys like this thing i made